Earl Bamber: Open-wheel racing

 Bamber progressed through karts and single seater series and was ranked sixth highest future star in the world by the internationally recognised website driverdb.com in 2008.
-At 15 he switched to the New Zealand Formula Ford Championship before competing in Asia two years later where he won the Asian Formula BMW title.
+At the age of 15, he switched to the New Zealand Formula Ford Championship before competing in Asia two years later, where he won the Asian Formula BMW title.
 He achieved pole positions, fastest laps and podium results in Formula Renault V6 and Australian Formula 3, despite a tight budget.
-In 2008 he won two vice-championship trophies – in Formula Renault V6 Asia and Toyota Racing Series New Zealand.
+In 2008, he won two vice-championship trophies – in Formula Renault V6 Asia and Toyota Racing Series New Zealand.
 Bamber contested several rounds of the international A1 Grand Prix series for the New Zealand team in 2009, finishing on the podium three times.
 He also stood on the podium in GP2 Asia, at the age of 19.
-In 2010 he repeated his 2008 success and was again crowned runner-up in the New Zealand Toyota Racing Series.
+In 2010, he repeated his 2008 success and was again crowned runner-up in the New Zealand Toyota Racing Series.